JACマガジン

 Hello, this is Kano from JAC (Japan Association for Construction Human Resources).

-The two are sometimes confused, but they are completely different things.
+The two are sometimes confused and perceived, but the contents are completely different.

-There are many differences between Specified Skills and technical training programs, such as their respective purposes and required skill levels.
+Specified Skills and Technical Intern Training have many differences, such as their objectives and skill levels.

-This time we will compare the differences between Specified Skills and technical training.
+This time we will compare the differences between Specified Skills and Technical Intern Training.

-Knowing the advantages and disadvantages of each system will help you decide which one to use.
+Knowing the strengths and precautions of each will guide your decision on which system to use.

-Explaining 10 differences between Specified Skills and technical intern training!
-Comparison points of the systems
+10 differences between Specified Skills and Technical Intern Training explained!
+Comparison of systems

-Specified Skills and technical intern training are each one of several residence statuses available for foreigners.
+Specified Skills and Technical Intern Training are each one of several status of residence for foreigners.

-Here we will introduce 10 of the most common differences between Specified Skills and technical training.
+Here are 10 typical differences between Specified Skills and Technical Intern Training.

 ①Purpose

-Although Specified Skills program and technical training program are similar in that they involve "accepting foreigners in a company," the purpose of the acceptance is different.
+Specified Skills and Technical Intern Training are the same in terms of "accepting foreigners in the enterprise", but the purpose of acceptance is different.

-Specified Skills system is a system designed to make up for Japan's labor shortage.
+Specified Skills is a system to compensate for the labor shortage in the Japan.

-The technical intern training program is a system for international contribution, in which trainees are asked to take the skills they have acquired in Japan back to their home countries and spread them.
+Technical Intern Training is a system for international contribution that allows students to bring the skills they have acquired in Japan back to their home countries and spread them.

 ② Work content

-Specified Skills determines the jobs that can be done on a per-job basis, while technical intern training determines the jobs that can be done on a per-job basis.
+Specified Skills determines the work that can be done by the work category, while Technical Intern Training determines the work that can be done by the job type.

-Specified Skills is a system to ensure labor shortages in Japan, so it is possible to work in a relatively wide range of work categories.
+Specified Skills is a system to ensure labor shortages in Japan, so it is possible to work in a relatively wide range of job categories.

-On the other hand, technical intern training is for the purpose of learning highly specialized work, so you will work in a job type unit that corresponds to the skill you are acquiring.
+On the other hand, Technical Intern Training come to learn highly specialized work, so they will work in the job type work unit corresponding to the skills they have acquired.

 ③ Occupation

-There are 16 occupations that can accept Specified Skills Specified Skilled Worker (i) and 11 occupations that can accept Specified Skilled Worker (ii).
+There are 16 Specified Skilled Worker (i) and 11 Specified Skilled Worker (ii) positions that can accept Specified Skills.

 ④ Skill level

-In contrast, technical internships do not require the acquisition of specific skills before entering the country.
+In contrast, Technical Intern Training do not need to acquire specific skills before entering the country.

 ⑤Exam